- FAA Ruling for Airline Pilots

 Internships and Placement

 Internships provide valuable experience by applying the knowledge gained in the classroom to practical experience on the job.
 We place an emphasis on internships with companies where students will have the earliest opportunities for placement after graduation.
 Internships are available at dozens of companies including regional air carriers such as SkyWest Airlines, Alaska Airlines, and Corporate Air, an international air freight contractor with headquarters in Billings.
-Internships are available with Delta Airlines, Southwest Airlines, Netjets International, Northwest Airlines, the National Transportation Safety Board, and numerous other companies and airports.
+Internships are available with Delta Airlines, Southwest Airlines, Netjets International, several companies in Alaska, the National Transportation Safety Board, and numerous other companies and airports.
 We work with students to create customized internships with any company the student is interested in that is open to internships.

 Our strong internship program was featured in an issue of Aircraft Owners and Pilots Association's (AOPA) Flight Training Magazine, particularly because of the work we do helping each student individual.
 Flight Training Magazine has a monthly circulation of 120,000 and is the most widely read magazine of its type in the U.S.